แชร์ผ่าน

 You must meet these prerequisites to create a multiparty private offer for customers:

-Review this table for geo-specific requirements channel partners must meet for supported tax profile countries:
+Review this table for the geo-specific requirements that channel partners must meet for supported tax profile countries:

 Tax profile country Geo-specific requirements